vishpat/lisp-rs/README.md

 # lisp-rs

 A simple Lisp interpreter in Rust.
-The interpreter has been developed as a **teaching aid** to explain how Lisp interpreters work and how can they be implemented using the Rust programming language.
+The interpreter was initially developed as a **teaching aid** to explain how Lisp interpreters work and how can they be implemented using the Rust programming language.
+However now the interpreter seems to be taking life of it's own and has been ported to the [web](https://vishpat.github.io/lisp-rs-wasm) using [WASM](https://webassembly.org).

 ## Dialect
 The interpreter is based on a modified subset of [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
 More information about the dialect can be found at